 When planning the building layout and adjacencies, consider if any of the special purpose spaces have specific requirements related to AT and ballistic protection concerns.
-See Paragraph 3-10 for more information on AT requirements.
+See the paragraph entitled, "Antiterrorism" for more information on AT requirements.

 2-11 ALTERATIONS TO EXISTING FACILITIES.